This event was presented November 11, 2022-April 1, 2023.

 San Luis Obispo Botanical Garden’s new outdoor exhibition offers sensational lighting that creates an immersive and meditative nocturnal experience.

 Welcome to Nature Nights, an enchanting, family-friendly holiday light and art display spanning over eight acres.
-It’s available Thursday through Sunday evenings through January 8 with a variety of local culinary delights, regional wine, and beer available for purchase, too.
+A variety of local culinary delights, regional wine, and beer are available for purchase, too.

 SLOBG Executive Director Chenda Lor hopes that Nature Nights will be a crowd pleaser.
 “I wanted to bring in light and connect it with nature as the focal point, to make it interactive with visitors,” she says.
 “It fills a need in San Luis Obispo County for off-season family attractions.
 The installation gives the experience of nature at night to those who may not have that opportunity.”